-- 9.1 The Kent Partnership (the county-wide local strategic partnership for Kent) has developed a target for the delivery of new affordable homes and this is set out in Kent Agreement 2 (2008-11).
-This is a cumulative target based on individual local authority targets for this period.
-Dover's target for this period is 120 new affordable homes per annum and reflects the target within the 2005-2009 Housing Strategy. - 9.2 We expect to achieve our KA2 target this year (2009/10) but we think there is likely to be a shortfall for 2010/11 of about 40 units.
+- 9.2 We have only narrowly missed our KA2 target for 2009/10 but we think there is likely to be a shortfall for 2010/11 of about 70 units.
 The position appears more positive from 2011/12 onwards but forecasting with any certainty is extremely difficult given current market conditions. - 9.3 We know it isn't realistic to expect that we can deliver the number of affordable homes required to meet the total need identified by the SHMA, both in terms of the projected development opportunities and the resources likely to be available.
 However, we also recognise the need to improve our performance and, subject to the necessary resources being available, we will be aiming to deliver at least an additional 250 affordable homes over the first two years of the Plan.
 The schemes we are forecasting for delivery over this period together with the indicative grant funding requirement are shown below.
-While we are reasonably confident that these schemes can be delivered within the timescale, this can't be guaranteed and consequently the target will need to be regularly reviewed.
-In addition to these schemes we anticipate a number of HomeBuy purchases.
+Forecasting future affordable housing development is not straightforward especially given uncertainties within the housing market and future funding.
+Therefore, while we are optimistic that these schemes can be delivered within the timescale, this can't be guaranteed and consequently the target will need to be regularly reviewed.
+Inevitably, some schemes may, for various reasons drop out of the programme, but there is also the likelihood that new schemes will come forward.
+In addition to these specific schemes we anticipate that there may be a number of HomeBuy purchases.

 2010/2011

-Scheme Location No. Affordable Homes Indicative Grant Requirement
+Scheme Location No. Affordable Homes Grant Requirement

 Magnus House Deal 14 £880,000

 College Road Deal 16 £1,040,000

 Northwall Road Deal 4 £260,000

 Eastry Hospital Rural 12 £800,000

-Maison Dieu Road Dover 3,600,000

-46 £3,780,000
+46 £2,980,000

 2011/2012

-Scheme Location No. Affordable Homes Indicative Grant Requirement
+Scheme Location No. Affordable Homes Grant Requirement

-Astor Avenue Dover 59 £4,000,000
+Astor Avenue Dover 59 £ 2,204,608

 Anselm Road Dover 8 £600,000

 Westmount School Dover 25 £1,625,000

-Extra Care (PFI) Dover 40 £?
+Extra Care (PFI) Dover 40 £0

+Maison Dieu Road Dover 40 £3,600,000

 Aylesham (Phase 1) Rural 38 £2,640,000

-Eastry Hospital Rural 12 £800,000

-Goonestone Rural 8 £500,000
+Goodnestone Rural 8 £500,000

-190 £10,145,000
+218 £11,169,608